Jesse Brown (journalist): Media career

 While still in university, Jesse Brown freelanced for Vice..
-In 2006, he hosted The Contrarians, a weekly CBC Radio One show that explored provocative arguments —including claims that feminism had achieved its goals, multiculturalism was superficial.
+In 2006, he hosted The Contrarians, a weekly CBC Radio One show that explored provocative arguments—including claims that feminism had achieved its goals and that multiculturalism was superficial.

-Brown landed in hot water with his producers after they discovered he had faked a scene in his pilot epsisode.
+Brown landed in hot water with his producers after they discovered he had faked a scene in his pilot episode.

 Brown later hosted Search Engine, a program on technology and digital culture.
 After CBC cancelled the show on its radio platform in 2008, the show continued as a podcast through CBC and then TVOntario until 2009.
 In 2011, Brown began a tech blog about media and technology for Maclean’s, though none of his work made the then weekly magazine's print issue.

 Canadaland

 According to Brown, he made four unsuccessful pitches to mainstream Canadian outlets for a media criticism show before launching his own independent, weekly podcast, Canadaland, in October 2013.
-Initially sponsored by Toronto-based FreshBooks, then briefly by Audible.com and later Squarespace. the show struggled to cover costs, prompting Brown to launch a Patreon, campaign in October 2014, revealing it drew about 10,000 weekly listeners.
+Initially sponsored by Toronto-based FreshBooks, then briefly by Audible.com and later Squarespace, the show struggled to cover costs, prompting Brown to launch a Patreon campaign in October 2014, revealing it drew about 10,000 weekly listeners.

-In 2014, Brown and Toronto Star reporter Kevin Donovan co-reported allegations of non-consensual violence and workplace harassment against CBC host Jian Ghomeshi.
+In March 2014, Brown learned of allegations of non-consensual violence and workplace harassment against CBC host Jian Ghomeshi, and co-reported these with Toronto Star reporter Kevin Donovan.
 In his book, Secret Life: The Jian Ghomeshi Investigation, Donovan credited Brown’s contributions but said they clashed over approach, describing Brown as having a habit of finishing interviewees’ sentences, and “reluctant to ask his sources tough questions.”
-In the wake of the story Canadaland grew in popularity, gaining crowdfunded financial support through Patreon.
+In the wake of the story, Canadaland grew in popularity, gaining crowdfunded financial support through Patreon.

 Ghomeshi was acquitted in 2016 after the judge found major inconsistencies and “outright deception” in witness testimony.
 A remaining charge was later withdrawn when he signed a peace bond and apologized to the complainant without admitting guilt.

 Brown later expanded the brand with new shows, including Canadaland Commons on Canadian politics and The Imposter on Canada’s arts scene (both now discontinued).